Rats, Bats and Vats series: The Stories

 The books focus on a single 'military' action and then its consequences.
 The scene moves between numerous characters, but there are some obvious heroes.
 The first, a group of one human, five bats, and seven rats; the second being the daughter of the Chief Executive Shareholder and her uplifted galago; the third one, an idealistic if intimidating MI major and his rattess aide; finally "And a large supporting cast, numbering in millions for the greatest production off Earth!"

-Rats, Bats and Vats is centred on the one human, five bats, and seven rats.
-All soldiers, they are trapped behind Magh' lines during an assault - a situation that is universally terminal.
+Rats, Bats and Vats is centered on the one human, five bats, and seven rats.
+All soldiers, they are trapped behind Magh' lines during an assault—a situation that is universally terminal.
 They survive, cause considerable damage to the Magh', drink and eat considerably, and uncover some surprising secrets.
-On the human side they are aided by "the very model of a modern major" Fitzhugh and his colleagues, who grasp the opportunity created by the marauding group to fashion the first human victory in the war against the Magh' - despite the best efforts of the General Staff to 'snatch defeat'.
+On the human side they are aided by "the very model of a modern major" Fitzhugh and his colleagues, who grasp the opportunity created by the marauding group to fashion the first human victory in the war against the Magh'—despite the best efforts of the General Staff to 'snatch defeat'.

-The Rats, The Bats and The Ugly deals with the consequences of ignoring the military chain of command, that is court martial, and the attempts to either reveal or cover-up the surprising secrets of the first book.
+The Rats, the Bats and the Ugly deals with the consequences of ignoring the military chain of command, that is court martial, and the attempts to either reveal or cover-up the surprising secrets of the first book.